CrisCV93/My_new_project/README.md

 created by Reaktor Innovations and University of Helsinki.
 Copy the template, paste it to your GitHub README and edit! -->

-# Project Title
+# MENTOR AI

-MentorAI - Un asistente de IA personalizado que guía a estudiantes universitarios a través de sus carreras académicas y profesionales
+Un asistente de IA personalizado que guía a estudiantes universitarios a través de sus carreras académicas y profesionales

 ## Summary